greatvovan/url-shortener/README.md

 **Body**

-Long URL as a string encoded by UTF-8.
+Long URL as a string encoded in UTF-8.

 **Response codes**
 - `200`: the URL was stored and a key returned.